 Taxi brousses connect the provinces to the centre (Tana), the capital of Madagascar.
-These minibuses – if you can call them that – are packed to the rafters with people and luggage, meaning journeys are often long and uncomfortable.
+These minibuses – if you can call them that – are packed to the rafters with people and luggage, meaning journeys into town are often long and uncomfortable.

 On the upside, they are fairly cheap – certainly as a Western tourist – so while you have little or no legroom, you’ll have some money to spend once you reach your destination.

 It’s also a fantastic opportunity to mix with the locals and play games with the kids – maybe even try a bit of local produce.
 However, as a taxi driver who’s used to their own space in the driver’s seat of the car, it sure takes a bit of getting used to.